SkyBlueRW/SkyBlueRW.github.io/_posts/2023-07-23-anchor-forecast-bayesian.md

 \end{aligned}
 $$

-Such an implied return is MVO consistent with the market portfolio in the sense that an optimization with this implied return would lead exactly to market portfolio.
+This implied return is MVO consistent with the market portfolio in the sense that an optimization with it leads exactly to market portfolio.
 This feature makes the implied return a great neutral point especially when you are benchmarked to the market portfolio.
-We will stay at the market portfolio until there is strong enough evidence to deviate.
+We will stay at the market portfolio until there is a strong enough evidence to deviate.

-It is also worth to mention that we have other options in addition to the market portfolio.
+It is also worth to mention we have other choices of portfolios.
 Though losing that bit of theoretical support from CAPM, we can switch to other becnmark portfolios for prior extraction.
-Similarly as the case of the market portfolio, we will get the prior consistent with its corresponding benchmarke portfolio.
+Similarly as the case of the market portfolio, we will get the prior consistent with its corresponding benchmark portfolio.
 In the financial market where most portfolio managers are benchmarked to some reference portfolios, the technique is of great help.

-Put the prior more formally in mathematics leads to the distribution below.
-The prior mean $$\pi$$ is set to be the implied return extracted from benchmark portfolio.
-As to the variance around the prior, a covariance matrix proportional to the unconditional covariance matrix is often used $$\Sigma_{\pi} = \tau \Sigma$$. $$\tau$$ is generally set to be $$\dfrac{1}{T}$$ or $$\dfrac{1}{T-k}$$ making $$\tau \Sigma$$ the sampling variance when we are logging the expected return via the security return.
+Formally expressing the prior in mathematics, the prior mean $$\pi$$ is set to be the implied return extracted from benchmark portfolio.
+As for the variance around the prior, a covariance matrix proportional to the unconditional covariance matrix is often employed $$\Sigma_{\pi} = \tau \Sigma$$. $$\tau$$ is generally set to be $$\dfrac{1}{T}$$ or $$\dfrac{1}{T-k}$$ making $$\tau \Sigma$$ the sampling variance when we are logging the expected return via the security return.

-We get our information on the expexted return from the 'conservative' side for a starting point.
+By gathering information from the "conservative" side, we establish a robust starting point in the form of the prior distribution.

 $$
 \begin{aligned}